dingyuliang/docker-gitlab-tools/ReadMe.md

 9. Move pushrules_prevent_secrets to per project setting.
 10. Implement import  (add -> update;  or import -> add -> update;)

+## Long Term
+1. Implement a webui so that we can work on UI instead of command.
+2. Implement agent logic to avoid security risk.

 ## Test
 1. Add works
 2. Update ?